Astienth/ReadyOrNot_Protube_bHaptics/README.md

 1) Download the zip file from [https://github.com/Astienth/ReadyOrNot_Protube_bHaptics/releases/download/1.0.0/RON_bHaptics_Protube.zip](https://github.com/Astienth/ReadyOrNot_Protube_bHaptics/releases/download/1.0.0/RON_bHaptics_Protube.zip) </br>
 2) Extract its content into the **game root folder\ReadyOrNot\Binaries\Win64**, the folder containing the ReadyOrNotSteam-Win64-Shipping.exe.</br>
 3) Launch bhaptic player and turn your devices on if you use bHaptics.
 Turn your protube device on if you use protube devices (READ THE PROTUBE SECTION FOR CONFIG)</br>
-4) Launch the game like you usually launch it
+4) Launch the game like you usually launch it.
+5) A command line window should open, this is the bhaptics udp server used by the mod, don't close it :)

 If you already installed a previous version of the mod, you can just overwrite everything.